antoniopgs/Liber/README.md

 - Courts (guarantee and uphold each citizen's Constitutional Rights)

 ## Main Previous Pitfalls
-From reading Patri Freidman's Practical Guide to Seasteading, one can conclude that the main reasons for failure are:
+From reading Patri Friedman's Practical Guide to Seasteading, one can conclude that the main reasons for failure are:
  - Unrealistic Ambitions and Over-Complication.
  - Bad Location Choice